The perfect China social media marketing strategy starts here

 Then you have to create hypothesis for optimization of the online operations, both for traffic generation and on-site conversion.
 Based on the various research findings, you will be able to write guidelines concerning key platforms with most significant influence on your customers in order to:

-The idea is to develop an adapted version of your current User interface in China in order to evaluate features and navigation attributes during the testing phase.
+The idea is to develop an adapted version of your current user interface in China in order to evaluate features and navigation attributes during the testing phase.

 If you really want to have an effective digital customer journey map for the Chinese market then you must absolutely test and validate your criteria and hypothesis.
 This test phase is essential to ensure that you will provide the most optimized user experience on your platforms.

-Daxue Consulting can collect relevant first-hand consumer insights for you through different methodologies such as traditional focus groups, consumer roudtables, workshops, but also tech-driven A/B testing, usability tests or Eye-tracking in China.
+Teams in Consumer Experience Management in China at Daxue Consulting can collect relevant first-hand consumer insights for you through different methodologies such as traditional focus groups, consumer roudtables, workshops, but also tech-driven A/B testing, usability tests or Eye-tracking in China.

 First of all you can test your hypothesis by interacting with users to collect insights on their expectations and preferences when navigating on your type of platform.
 The idea is to deeply understand what are the standards for Chinese users, especially when it comes to your business sector.

 Mike Vinkenborg, one of Daxue Consulting’s project leaders, stated that “the need analysis can be used in a customer knowledge logic, and even more so for digital targeting and online experience.
 They can draw a vision that corresponds to people’s values.
 And sometimes, if you go straight to quantitative testing (through closed questions) you may end up with tests that omit important factors and thus can end up being biased.
 In this perspective, this initial step of qualitative insights, without even confronting yet the participants to the user interface to be validated, is necessary.”